- Open Enrollment

-Brandeis students seeking loans for summer study through the Office of Student Financial Services must contact their financial aid advisor within 72 hours of enrollment.
-The case distribution of financial aid advisors for Brandeis undergraduates is:
+Brandeis students seeking loans for summer study through the Office of Student Financial Services must consult with your undergraduate advisor.

 Students from other colleges and universities who are taking summer courses at Brandeis should contact the financial aid office of their home institution to inquire about financial aid.
 If you are seeking financial aid, please inform the Brandeis Summer School office via e-mail to email@example.com so we may preserve your enrollments.

-Summer School students enrolling in regular summer sessions should select courses and pay their total charges by May 23, 2014 for Session I and by June 27, 2014 for Session II.
+Summer School students enrolling in regular summer sessions should select courses and pay their total charges by May 27, 2016 for Session I and by July 1, 2016 for Session II through SAGE self service.

-Students may make late course selections between May 24-June 3 for Session I, and between June 28-July 8 for Session II on a space available basis.
-You will be subject to an additional $50 late registration fee and will need to contact the Summer School Office via e-mail to firstname.lastname@example.org to enroll.
+Students may make late course selections between May 28-June 7 for Session I, and between July 2-July 12 for Session II on a space available basis.
+You may be subject to an additional $50 late registration fee and will need to contact the Summer School Office via e-mail to firstname.lastname@example.org to be enrolled.